This one-bowl, easy peanut butter chocolate sheet cake is just dreamy and would you just look at those swirls of fudgy frosting? I mean.

 I have come to the conclusion that the most intense craving, is a craving for chocolate cake.
 I thought it was only me who needed chocolate cake Right now when the craving struck but it seems most of my friends are exactly the same way.
 And who has the time or energy to spend hours baking a cake when the craving has struck?
 No-one, that’s who!

-This easy, one-bowl peanut butter chocolate sheet cake is a variation of my absolute favourite Chocolate peanut butter cake recipe.
+This easy, one-bowl peanut butter chocolate sheet cake is a variation of my absolute favorite Chocolate peanut butter cake recipe.
 I’ve made that recipe so many times, I can almost do it in my sleep by now.
 And even though it’s not much more complicated than this recipe, it requires a few more steps.
 I’ve cut out those steps here and can honestly say this sheet cake is pretty much identical to my classic recipe.
-It’s intensely chocolatey (made even more so by the added coffee which just adds extra oomph to the chocolate) with a hint of that delicious peanut butter nuttiness.
-And even though I hate the word, this cake is super moist (ugh).
+The chocolate flavor is intense with a hint of that delicious peanut butter nuttiness.

-I love baking it in a sheet pan because it makes serving so much easier and I find the ratio of cake to fudgy chocolate frosting is more in balance.
+I love baking it in a sheet pan because it makes serving so much easier making it perfect for a birthday party.
+I also find the ratio of cake to fudgy chocolate frosting is more in balance.
 Even the frosting-haters in my family loved this frosting.
-It’s almost moussey in texture and completely over-the-top chocolatey.
+It’s almost like chocolate mousse in texture and is the most chocolatey-chocolate frosting I have ever tasted.
 Everything you want when the craving strikes.

 - 2 cups cake/all purpose flour